adamchalmers/blog/content/streaming-proxy.md

 So, the field type is `Field<'a>`, but that `'a` is generic.
 Its definition works for any possible lifetime.
 We just have to make sure that when our server's handler is compiled, it knows that `'a` is `'static`.

 The key insight is that, if you want to use a stream as a reqwest body, it can't borrow anything.
-Because if it borrowed data from some other value on some other thread, what happens if that thread dies?
+Because if it borrowed data from some other thread which owns data, what happens if the owning thread dies?
 Your body would keep reading from the freed memory, and Rust won't let that happen.
 This means _the stream has to own all the data being streamed_.

 So, the stream needs to own the `Multipart`!
 After all, the multipart owns the data, and the stream has to own the data.
 So the stream has to own the multipart.